crate/crate/docs/sql/statements/restore-snapshot.rst

   The name of the snapshot as ident.

 :table_ident:
-  The name (optionally schema-qualified) of an existing table or :ref:`foreign table <ref-create-foreign-table>` that is to be restored from the snapshot.
+  The name (optionally schema-qualified) of an existing table, :ref:`foreign table <ref-create-foreign-table>` or :ref:`view <ddl-views>` that is to be restored from the snapshot.

 :data_section:
   The section name of the data to be restored.
 Multiple sections can be